- Types of Aid

 Remember: You Must Renew Your FAFSA Each School Year!

 Applying for financial aid is an annual process.
 You must complete a FAFSA each year for which you are requesting financial aid.
-If you do not intend to complete a FAFSA and you have an Undergraduate Merit award, you should complete the Financial Aid Renewal form each year.
-Your Expected Family Contribution and your costs will be reevaluated each year, and as a result your federal and state grants may change.
-Marywood University is committed to maintaining your costs and if a change occurs in your EFC, your Marywood University Need-based Grant generally will not change.
-Merit awards are renewable each year, up to eight undergraduate semesters regardless of EFC, as long as the student maintains the required QPA.
+If you do not intend to complete a FAFSA and you have an undergraduate merit award, you should complete the Financial Aid Renewal form each year.
+Your Expected Family Contribution (EFC) and your costs will be reevaluated each year, and as a result your federal and state grants may change.
+In an effort to maintain fair and equitable standards, Marywood University strives to provide as many students as possible with the resources needed to meet their financial need.
+University merit awards are renewable each year, up to eight undergraduate semesters regardless of EFC, as long as the student maintains the required QPA.
+Institutional need-based funds are subject to change annually in accordance with EFC changes.
 Graduate scholarships and assistantships must be applied for annually.